tliron/rust-compris/README.md

 As with serialization, we provide a common API to deserialize from all supported representation formats (optional `serde` feature).

-However, there is a twist, as this is done in two phases.
-Internally, we *first* read the format into Compris's normal value types before deserializing.
-This enables our full feature set, though it can be considered inefficient if you do not need these values.
+However, there is a twist, as this is interally done in two phases.
+We *first* read the format into Compris's normal value types and only then deserialize those to your types.
+This enables our full feature set, though that interim step can be considered inefficient.

 But there is additional utility here.
 Often you will be working with Compris's normal values types, not the raw formats.
 Do you need to populate your own structs and enums from them?
 Instead of doing it manually, you can "deserialize" directly from there.
 No representation format is involved and no parsing is done.
-This feature merely uses serde's deserialization mechanism to efficiently handle the data placement.
+This feature merely uses Serde's deserialization mechanism to efficiently handle the data placement.
+Generally, the `resolve` feature mentioned above does the same and is more flexible, but if you're using types that already support Serde, then this will just work.

 [Example](crates/library/examples/deserialize.rs).